 Catalog Advanced Search

-This course provides a solid and fundamental understanding of gear geometry, types and arrangements, and design principles.
-Starting with the basic definitions of gears, conjugate motion, and the Laws of Gearing, those attending will be given the tools needed to understand the inter-relation and coordinated motion operating within gear pairs and multi-gear trains.
+Gain a solid and fundamental understanding of gear geometry, types and arrangements, and design principles.
+Starting with the basic definitions of gears, conjugate motion, and the Laws of Gearing, learn the tools needed to understand the inter-relation and coordinated motion operating within gear pairs and multi-gear trains.
 Basic gear system design process and gear measurement and inspection techniques will also be explained.
-In addition, the fundamentals of understanding the step-wise process of working through the iterative design process required to generate a gear pair will be reviewed, and attendees will also briefly discuss the steps and issues involved in design refinement and some manufacturing considerations.
-Also, an explanation of basic gear measurement techniques, how measurement equipment and test machines implement these techniques, and how to interpret the results from these basic measurements will be covered.
+In addition, the fundamentals of understanding the step-wise process of working through the iterative design process required to generate a gear pair will be reviewed.
+Learn the steps and issues involved in design refinement and some manufacturing considerations.
+An explanation of basic gear measurement techniques, how measurement equipment and test machines implement these techniques, and how to interpret the results from these basic measurements will also be covered.

 Gear Systems Design for Minimum Noise - December 1-3, 2020